slai11/goto/README.md

 ## Installation

-Paste `eval "$(goto init)"` in your bashrc or zshrc.
+Paste `eval "$(goto-rs init)"` in your bashrc or zshrc.

-The binary's name is `goto` while the command you should be using is `gt`.
+The binary's name is `goto-rs` while the command you should be using is `gt`.

 A shell-based workaround inspired by https://github.com/ajeetdsouza/zoxide and https://github.com/gsamokovarov/jump is used as it is not possible to change the working directory of your shell programmatically.
+The awkward naming of the binary is due to lack of namespace.

 ## Command-Line Options